wp-plugins/wowslider/readme.txt

 You should use "On-demand image loading" option in this case.
 Only first image should be pre-loaded and slideshow will start.
 All other images will be loaded during the playing.

+= 13.
+I'd like to make the different pictures in my slider link to different pages.
+Is it possible?=

+It's possible to add individual link to each image.
+You should select image by clicking and specify link in "Url" field.

 == Screenshots ==